RsyncProject/rsync/rsync.1.md

     Tells rsync to prefer IPv4/IPv6 when creating sockets or running ssh.
-This affects sockets that rsync has direct control over, such as the outgoing socket when directly contacting an rsync daemon, as well as the forwaring of the `-4` or `-6` option to ssh when rsync can deduce that ssh is being used as the remote shell.
+This affects sockets that rsync has direct control over, such as the outgoing socket when directly contacting an rsync daemon, as well as the forwarding of the `-4` or `-6` option to ssh when rsync can deduce that ssh is being used as the remote shell.
 For other remote shells you'll need to specify the "`--rsh SHELL -4`" option directly (or whatever ipv4/ipv6 hint options